-Screening time is approximate.
-On Level 2 of M Shed, we will be screening three films relating to the events of 1919: Tiger Bay Is My Home (early 1980s, Colin Prescod, 39 minutes) One of four films in Colin Prescod's 'Struggles for Black Community' series, Tiger Bay is my Home shows that in 19th century Cardiff as in other ports Black communities began with Black colonial seamen.
-The Tiger Bay community faced official, as well as everyday physical harassment, which culminated in race riots in […]
+In case you missed them… we will repeat our screening of two films relating to the events of 1919.
+Screening times are approximate.
+Tiger Bay Is My Home (early 1980s, Colin Prescod, 39 minutes) One of four films in Colin Prescod's 'Struggles for Black Community' series, Tiger Bay is my Home shows that in 19th century Cardiff as in other ports Black communities began with Black colonial seamen.
+The Tiger Bay community faced official, as well as everyday physical harassment, which culminated in […]